reactjs/react.dev/content/docs/reference-react-dom.md

 > Note:
 >
-> `ReactDOMClient.render()` controls the contents of the container node you pass in.
+> `render()` controls the contents of the container node you pass in.
 Any existing DOM elements inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient updates.
 >
-> `ReactDOMClient.render()` does not modify the container node (only modifies the children of the container).
+> `render()` does not modify the container node (only modifies the children of the container).
 It may be possible to insert a component to an existing DOM node without overwriting the existing children.
 >
-> `ReactDOMClient.render()` currently returns a reference to the root `ReactComponent` instance.
+> `render()` currently returns a reference to the root `ReactComponent` instance.
 However, using this return value is legacy
 > and should be avoided because future versions of React may render components asynchronously in some cases.
 If you need a reference to the root `ReactComponent` instance, the preferred solution is to attach a
 > [callback ref](/docs/refs-and-the-dom.html#callback-refs) to the root element.
 >
-> Using `ReactDOMClient.render()` to hydrate a server-rendered container is deprecated.
+> Using `render()` to hydrate a server-rendered container is deprecated.
 Use [`hydrateRoot()`](#hydrateroot) instead.

 * * *